The following professionals lent their expertise to this article:

 Online Communities, Networking Sites, and Other Social Groups

-Facebook page for a well-known HA professional organization.
-The page offers up-to-date information on activities and events for both AUPHA member schools and the organization itself.
+Facebook page for this highly-respected HA professional organization offering up-to-date information on activities and events for both AUPHA member schools and the organization itself.

 Reddit discussion post started by a prospective bachelor’s in healthcare administration student.
 Discussions center around career prospects and opportunities available in the HA field, as well as the different degree programs and levels associated with launching a successful HA career.